 Compliance with Anti-Trust Laws

-The Company’s business may be subject to United States, European Union and other foreign government anti-trust and similar laws.
+The Company’s business may be subject to the United States, European Union, and other foreign government anti-trust and similar laws.
 All Employees must comply with such laws and you should confer with your manager whenever you have a question with respect to the possible anti-competitive effect of particular transactions.

 Reporting of Violations of the Code Directors, officers, and employees should promptly report to an Audit Committee member or an Independent Director information of any act by any director, officer, or employee that violates the Code.
 Handysize Chartering Pool will treat such information in a confidential manner.
 Employees are encouraged to speak to supervisors, managers, and other appropriate personnel when in doubt about the best course of action in a particular situation.